Staff

 Gabriela joined Freedom University as a student in the Spring of 2018, and was elected to serve as Secretary of the Student Committee in Fall 2018.
 Her commitment to holding herself and other students accountable to the highest standards of commitment and integrity made her a natural choice to serve as our part-time Student Coordinator.
 In this role, Gabriela recruits undocumented students from local high schools, ensures student wellbeing and retention, and coordinates safe student transportation to all Freedom University classes and events.

 Gabriela also is involved in the local immigrant rights community and serves as a board member of the New Sanctuary Movement of Atlanta.
 Gabriela’s favorite part about Freedom University is its annual graduation ceremony, when students and their families get to celebrate their sacrifices and hard work in the safety of a beloved community.
-Gabriela is also a mother of a happy and curious seven-year old boy named Miguel.
+Gabriela is also a mother of a happy and curious eight-year old boy named Miguel.

 Responsibilities: Student Recruitment and Retention, Student Well-Being, Teaching Assistant, Volunteer Ride Coordination.
 30 hours/week.